iffahkr/sib-nfa-2025/README.md

-# SIB NF Academy 2025 Fullstack Web Developer
+# Tasks and project at SIB NF Academy 2025 Fullstack Web Developer
-Contain compilation tasks and project